kiewic/PowerBI-WaffleChart/Readme.md

 #Microsoft Power BI Visuals Documentation

-This guide is meant to provide insight on PowerBI visual APIs and act a a guild to creating your first PowerBI visual.
+This guide is meant to provide insight on PowerBI visual tools and APIs in addition to a tutorial to creating your first PowerBI visual.

 ##Developing Your First PowerBI Visual